NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 From there we just need to call navigate.
 	top.navigate(navigationEntry);

-The completed ‘SplashScreen.js’ code should look similar to the following:
+The completed ‘SplashScreen.js’ should look similar to the following.
+Below we’ve used some shorthand syntax to add a little sugar into today’s lab:

 	// load the frame module
 	var frameModule = require(“ui/frame”);